KrisC2003/KrisC2003/README.md

 ### Hi there! 👋
-I'm a 4th-year college student at Brooklyn College, currently focused on learning more about coding and contributing to open source projects.
+I'm a 4th-year college student at Brooklyn College, currently focused on learning more about coding.

 ## Interests
 Currently interested in: